 #3: Coconut Flour Improves Metabolism

-- They’re not stored as fat: MCTs aren’t stored as fat; they’re converted into ketones.
+- They’re not stored as fat: MCTs are converted into ketones.

 - They get converted quickly: MCTs are quickly metabolized by your cells, reaching your liver quickly.

-- They don’t need extra enzyme help: MCTs don’t need enzymes to be converted into energy.
+- They don’t need extra enzyme help: MCTs don’t require enzymes to be broken down during digestion..

 #4: Coconut Flour Is Loaded with Saturated Fats